History of the administrative divisions of China (1949–present)

-The History of the administrative divisions of China after 1949 refers to the administrative divisions under the People's Republic of China.
-In 1949, the communist forces initially held scattered fragments of China at the start of the Chinese Civil War.
-By late 1949, they controlled the majority of mainland China, forcing the Republic of China government to relocate to Taiwan.
+The Chinese Communist Party (CCP) initially held scattered fragments of mainland China at the start of the Chinese Civil War.
+By the establishment of the People's Republic of China in October 1949, the CCP controlled the majority of mainland China, forcing the Republic of China government to retreat to Taiwan.

 Founding

 The Government of China made the following changes: